clovellbsc/Dropdown-Component/README.md

 ## Styling
-To style the dropdown component you can pass through the stylingClassnames prop:
+To style the dropdown component you can pass through the stylingClassnames prop.
+Examples for each option are listed below (The styles are ugly but to make it obvious what is being styled):

 ```
     <Dropdown